Adutchguy/ibcf-music-backend/README.md

 **Description:**

-* This endpoint simply enables users to delete their profile.
+* This endpoint simply enables logged-in users to delete their profile.
+* You will likely want to consider clearing the browser session cookie after the user deletes their profile in order to log them out.

 ---